Adding Value to California’s Agricultural Output

 Key CLFP Issues & Accomplishments

-CLFP has had numerous successes in its 112-year history addressing a wide variety of legislative and regulatory issues on behalf of the food processing industry.
+CLFP has had numerous successes in its 100-plus year history addressing a wide variety of legislative and regulatory issues on behalf of the food processing industry.
 Following are some recent accomplishments.

-- CLFP has participated in numerous energy rate cases before the California Public Utilities Commission to fight for fair and reasonable rates for food processors.
+- CLFP actively participates in rate proceedings and other regulatory matters before the California Public Utilities Commission continuing the fight for fair and reasonable rates for food processors.

 - CLFP is leading a statewide business coalition regarding regulatory reform to ensure agencies adhere to established administrative procedures, use a transparent rulemaking process, base decisions on facts and applied knowledge, and conduct thorough economic impact analysis when developing new regulations.

 - CLFP works closely with the San Joaquin Valley Air Pollution Control District on emissions and permitting issues affecting CLFP’s food processors based in this Valley, actively representing them in the development of regulations, permitting, and reporting requirements, and working to ensure that all regulations are technologically feasible and cost-effective and firmly based in sound science.